DilanLivera/guess-the-flag-app/README.md

 # Guess The Flag

-A simple guessing game where user have to guess the correct country name of the flag displayed.
-Built with React.
+A simple and fun guessing game where user have to guess the correct country name of the flag displayed.
+Play and test your knowledge of the flags of the world!

 This app was built using React framework and [REST Countries](https://restcountries.eu/) API.